Transforms

 />

-Using multiple transforms (on old versions of Reanimated)#
+Using multiple transforms (on old versions of Reanimated)

-The following only applies if you're using Reanimated 2.2 or older.
-As of 2.3.0, you can use multiple transforms without an array if you want.
+2.2or older.
+As of2.3.0, you can use multiple transforms without an array if you want.

 If you're using multiple transforms together, such as scale and translateY, and you're using Reanimated 2.2 or older, you must use an array.